RediSearch/RediSearch/docs/Configuring.md

 ## MAXEXPANSIONS

 The maximum number of expansions we allow for query prefixes.
 Setting it too high can cause performance issues.
+If MAXEXPANSIONS is reached, the query will continue with the first acquired results.
+The default value is set to the LONG_MAX constant.

 ### Default

-200
+9223372036854775807

 ### Example